synarete/silofs/README.md

 content addressable mechanism to cope with this problem, fail to produce optimal results beyond a certain volume size and namespace complexity.

+Silofs is implemented using Linux's FUSE bridge, and as such it trades performance with functionality and ease of use.
+It is designed to serve those who wish to easily ship media content into external cloud storage for long-term archiving, but without revealing information on their private data, and without paying high costs and extra resources due to re-packing.

 ## License